Attorney general: Canada

+Cyprus

+The Attorney General of the Republic is an independent official of the Republic of Cyprus, the head of the Legal Service of the state and the legal advisor to the Government of Cyprus.
+Hierarchically, it is the third highest institution of the state, after the President of the Republic and the President of the Parliament.
+This institution originates from the time of the British rule, and was preserved even after the independence of Cyprus in 1960 due to the Anglo-Saxon law which continues to exist in Cyprus, as in other Commonwealth states.

 Fiji

 In Fiji, the role of the attorney general is defined as "providing essential legal expertise and support to the Government".
 More specific functions include "legislative drafting", "legal aid", "the prerogative of mercy" (advising the President), "liquor licensing" and "film censorship".

 The current Attorney General is Aiyaz Sayed-Khaiyum.
 In January 2008, he sparked controversy by accepting other government positions in addition to his role as attorney general.
 Sayed-Khaiyum is currently responsible also for "Public Enterprise, Electoral Reform and Anti-Corruption".
 An article in the Fiji Times pointed out that "never before in the history of this nation has the Attorney-General held a portfolio dealing with matters other than the law and the judiciary", and criticised the decision.

 Grenada

 Hong Kong

-The Secretary for Justice, known as the attorney-general before the Transfer of the Sovereignty in 1997, is the legal adviser to the Hong Kong Government and heads the Department of Justice.
+The Secretary for Justice, known as the attorney-general before the handover of Hong Kong in 1997, is the legal adviser to the Hong Kong Government and heads the Department of Justice.
 They are assisted by five law officers, namely: